0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Active/Active.md

 ![repl-share-files](repl-share-files.jpg)

 The first file `Groups.xml` is a **Group Policy Preferences** file.
-This was used back in the day be system admins to create local administrator accounts on domain machines using **Group Policy**. *Looking at its contents:*
+This was used back in the day by system admins to create local administrator accounts on domain machines using **Group Policy**. *Looking at its contents:*

 ![groups-xml](groups-xml.jpg)